emadb/billy/README.md

 4. Start the server `rails s`

 ### Configuration
-There are some environment variables to setup for dropbox and others information These are:
+There are some settings that you have to set in the setting page.
+These are:

 - IBAN the bank account number